Witherby Publishing Group: MV Astra

 In 2020, Witherbys purchased MV Astra, a 24 metre Finnish-Swedish ice class rescue ship (formerly operated as the lead vessel of the Swedish Sea Rescue Society).
-The ship undertook conversion work in 2021 and is provides research opportunities for Witherbys, including the undertaking of an expedition to complete a 22,000 nautical mile circumnavigation in 2021/2022 via the Cape of Good Hope and Cape Horn.
+The ship undertook conversion work in 2021 and provided research opportunities for Witherbys, including the undertaking of an expedition to complete a 22,000 nautical mile circumnavigation in 2021/2022 via the Cape of Good Hope and Cape Horn.
 The voyage began in December 2021 departing from Lanzarote.
 The ship then sailed to the Pacific Ocean via Cape Horn.
 By mid-February 2022, the ship had reached its halfway point of a 25,000 mile circumnavigation.
 On 16 May 2022, the ship completed its circumnavigation becoming the first sub-24m motor-powered vessel to circumnavigate the globe via the southern capes, setting a new world record for this class and voyage.
 The ship was listed for sale in 2023.

 MV Sea Ranger

-In November 2025, the company purchased Sea Ranger, a 78-meter former salvage and research vessel.
+In November 2025, the company purchased Sea Ranger, a 78-meter former salvage and research vessel (IMO number 1004900).
 The vessel is intended to support their publications and carry out shipboard research.
 The vessel was formerly named Lone Ranger and was the first research ship of the Schmidt Ocean Institute.
+The ship carries some 1.2 million litres of fuel and has a range of at least 30,000 nautical miles.
+The ship was built at Schichau Unterweser at their Bremerhaven shipyard in the 1970s, being delivered in 1973.
+She was originally in service as an ocean-going and ice-class salvage tug before being converted into a yacht by the Malta Drydock Company in 1994.